 Certified LEED architects and construction companies design commercial buildings that are “green”.
 LEED stands for Leadership in Energy and Environmental Design.
 The standards were developed by the US Green Building Council, but are now used by 30 other countries.
 Two of the main goals are to improve energy efficiency through sustainable building design and reduce water consumption.
 This can be accomplished in several different ways.

 Buildings equipped with photovoltaic solar panels can actually generate more energy than they use.
 The extra electricity generated is sold to the local utility company, which means that the building owner actually earns a profit.

-Insulation, double-paned windows and energy efficient doors are typically used during construction.
-Thought goes into the correct placement of the building to take advantage of the sun’s warmth in cooler climates.
+Insulation, double-paned windows and energy efficient doors are typically used during construction by knowledgeable professionals.
+Thought goes into the correct placement of the building to take advantage of the sun's warmth in cooler climates.

 In warmer climates, even the color of the structure can help to reduce air conditioning needs.
 For example, buildings with white roofs are cooler than those with black shingles.